What is Testosterone?

 What is Low Testosterone?

-The American Urology Association (AUA) identifies low blood testosterone (Low-T) as less than 300 nanograms per deciliter (ng/dL).
-These symptoms or conditions may accompany Low-T:
+The American Urology Association (AUA) identifies low blood testosterone (Low-T) as less than 300 nanograms per deciliter (ng/dL) on two tests obtained in the morning.
+Several symptoms or conditions may accompany TD:

 - Low sex drive